egr314-team202/egr314-team202.github.io/final-hardware-implementation.md

 <br>

 ## Buttons
-The pcb includes a total of five buttons.
+The PCB includes a total of five buttons.
 Three of which act as interrupts for setting the system into the off, auto, and timer modes.
 The fourth button is for hard resetting the ESP32 and the fifth button is the boot loader for the ESP32.

 ## Sensors
 The humidity and temperature sensor are located in the bottom right corner of the PCB, which is where the fan controlled using I2C would be located.
 This would allow the fan to bring in air from the external environment, which would allow the sensors to receive accurate data without affecting the rest of the pcb components.